glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 v1-preprocessor is a rust program that takes Glow V1 rewards history and translates it to Glow V2 rewards configuration data.
-The V1 history is presented as a JSON file, provided in the location assets/v1-history.json, and the V2 configuration data is output to assets/v2-configuration.json
+The V1 history is presented as a JSON file, provided at the location assets/v1-history.json, and the V2 configuration data is output to assets/v2-configuration.json

 ## V1 History Data Format